 Jenae then asked Karina Quezada to provide information pertaining to changes in the Alternate English Language Proficiency Assessments for California (ELPAC).
-Karina shared the CDE is submitting to the state board to have the Alternate ELPAC suspended this school year due to the possibility of inaccurate data caused by the pandemic.
-She continued that students who are designated to take the Alternate ELPAC will need to default back to the local alternate assessment which is Ventura County Comprehensive Alternate Language Proficiency Survey (VCCALPS).
-Due to the change, D/M SELPA will be providing VCCALPS trainings on January 11, 2021 and February 2, 2021.
-Karina shared Cruz Gustafson emailed that training flyer to directors on December 17, 2020.
+Karina shared the state is considering not moving forward with the Alternate ELPAC this school year due to the possibility of inaccurate data caused by the pandemic.
+She continued that students who are designated to take the Alternate ELPAC will need to default back to the local alternate assessment which is likely to be Ventura County Comprehensive Alternate Language Proficiency Survey (VCCALPS).
+Due to the change, there will be a VCCALPS training available January 11, 2021 and February 2, 2021.
+Karina shared Cruz Gustafson emailed that training flyer to directors earlier in the day.
+Karina confirmed this consideration will be taken to the state board for formal decision but that the training modules on Moodle have already been suspended.